piotrzl/BaseToInventorySystem_Pub/README.md

 II Control:
   AWSD - Move
   F - interact
   I - open inventory
-  LMB - Pick item in invntory
+  LMB - pick item in invntory
-  when item is pick
+  When item is pick:
-  R - Rotate Item
+  R - rotate item
   LMB - drop full stack to inventory or world
   RMB - drop one item to inventory or world